 A lower concessionary price is available for small charities, pre-trading startups and the like.
-Complimentary places at events are made available to all members of UK and devolved legislatures, some officials and the reporting press.
+Complimentary places at events are made available to all members of UK and devolved legislatures, members of the Oireachtas and the European Parliament, some officials in Governments and the European Commission; and the reporting press.

 What are the criteria for offering complimentary places to events?

 Policymakers are offered complimentary places if they are from organisations that decide on what policy should be put in place or how it is implemented.
-The main groups offered complimentary places on this basis are UK, devolved nation and EU policymakers and their pass-holding staff; officials who work within UK and national government departments; European Commission officials; and some regulators who are able to decide policy.
+The main groups offered complimentary places on this basis are members of the UK and devolved nation legislatures and their pass-holding staff; officials who work within UK and national government departments; European Commission officials; members of the Oireachtas and Government of Ireland officials; and some regulators who are able to decide policy.
 We want to make it as easy as possible for policymakers to be at our meetings so that other delegates can seek to influence the choices that they make.
 The reporting press are also offered complimentary places as a commercial choice, as we want to have our proceedings widely reported on.